-The average investor has about 85 percent exposure to United States equities despite the fact that they account for less than half of global market capitalization.
+The average investor has about 85 percent exposure to United States equities despite the fact that they account for less than half of the global market capitalization.
 This phenomenon, known as the home-country bias, can be costly over the long-term.
 While U.S. equities have been strong performers, higher price-earnings and price-book ratios tend to lead to lower 10-year returns and a greater likelihood of drawdowns and international stocks can help smooth returns.

 Investors may want to consider increasing their international exposure, particularly when the domestic stock market is trading at a high price-earnings ratio.

 Why Invest in Foreign Markets?

 Many investors only look at total returns when evaluating different investments.
 For example, you may compare two mutual funds based on how they performed over the past 1-, 5-, and 10-year periods and select the best performing fund for their portfolio.

 The problem with this approach is that it ignores risk.
 For example, an investor’s 120 percent returns in a year may look great—until you see that they’re invested in penny stocks!
 The investor could experience an extremely poor year if it were to continue making these kinds of risky investments.
 You should instead look at risk-adjusted returns that take risk into account and ensure that your portfolio doesn’t experience extreme volatility.

 Why Diversify When Stocks Are Lofty?

 Vanguard found that price-earnings ratios have historically been one of the only meaningful indicators of long-term returns, explaining about 40 percent of future 10-year returns.
 Star Capital subsequently confirmed that this was also the case for at least 16 other international equity markets.
-Price-earnings ratios have an inverse or mean-reverting relationships with future stock market returns, which makes them helpful when analyzing potential opportunities.
+Price-earnings ratios have an inverse or mean-reverting relationship with future stock market returns, which makes them helpful when analyzing potential opportunities.